10 Products That Can Improve Your Mobility in Snowy, Icy Weather

 “Dr. Martens help my balance and grip so I’m less likely to fall,” said Carmen Virginia Dowling.

-Buy the boots featured above for $62.90 from The North Face.
+Buy the boots featured above for $57.60 from Amazon.

 10. Portable Heating Products